-- The security of the school ICT systems will be reviewed regularly - Virus and ransomware protection will be installed and updated regularly - Personal data sent over the Internet will be encrypted or otherwise secured - Use of portable media will be reviewed.
+- The security of the school ICT systems will be reviewed regularly by the school's ICT technician - Virus and ransomware protection will be installed and updated regularly - Personal data sent over the Internet will be encrypted or otherwise secured - Use of portable media will be reviewed.
 Portable media may not be used without specific permission. - Files held on the school's network will be regularly checked - The ICT co-ordinator / ICT technician will review system capacity regularly - Personal external storage devices and CD/DVD's brought in by staff or pupils should not be used without the Headteacher's permission.